Wells in Free Flight

 He soon finds that aerial land and seascapes have a beauty of their own:

 They seemed to leap the Solent in a moment, and in a few seconds the Isle of Wight was running past, and then beneath him spread a wider and wider extent of sea, here purple with the shadow of a cloud, here grey, here a burnished mirror, and here a spread of cloudy greenish blue.

-Towards the end of his initiation, he edges forward from passenger seat to cockpit.
+Towards the end of his initiation, he edges forward from the passenger seat to the cockpit.
 He says to the pilot, who is sworn to professional secrecy:

 Wells’s ‘romance’ is more dystopian than utopian, and Ostrog, the ‘Boss’ of Britain, flies in Senegalese troops to subjugate rebellious London, but the once hapless and dejected Sleeper has found his calling.
 Just as Arthur Kipps finds his happiness in family life and a bookshop, and Mr Polly at a riverside inn, Graham is set free as an exultant aeronaut.
 The remainder of his life is short but sweet.

 Laurence Davies, Honorary Senior Research Fellow at the University of Glasgow